petervdn/musictime/README.md

 // {bars: 0, beats: 0, sixteenths: 1, remainingSixteenths: 0.5}
 ```

-Some remarks:
-- `bars`, `beats` and `sixteenths` all start at 0.
-This obviously makes sense programatically but might be slightly counterintuitive from a musical perspective (counting 0,1,2,3 instead of 1,2,3,4).
-- floats are not allowed when using the `fromString` method.
-You can only use integers there: `MusicTime.fromString('1.2.3')`
+(Floats are not allowed in strings that you pass to the `fromString` method.
+This will result in errors being thrown.)

 ## operations
 ```javascript